-This subsection assessed the relationship between the capital market deepening and economic growth in Kenya as variables under study.
+This section assessed the relationship between the variables under study.
 The variables used include GDP, VTR, SMTR, MCR, SMS and BMTR.
 It is important to note that at 0, there is no correlation.
 At 1 there is a strong positive correlation and at -1 there is a strong negative correlation.
 The more the value approaches 1 the stronger it becomes and the opposite is true.

-Table 3 presents correlation matrix between variables.
+Table 1.3 presents correlation matrix between variables.